In July 2020 Barclaycard sent out letters to some customers saying their credit limit may have been set too high.

 And only paying the minimum amounts traps you in credit card debt for a long while.

 If you have had letters before from Barclaycard warning about “persistent credit card debt“, that is another sign your balance may be too high.

-The Financial Conduct Authority (FCA) who regulates banks and credit cards, says that a lender should make sure a higher credit limit is “affordable” before they increase it.
+The Financial Conduct Authority (FCA) who regulates banks and credit cards, says that a lender should check a higher credit limit is “affordable” before they increase it.

 By affordable, they mean that you could afford the repayments without having to borrow more money or get behind with bills.
 And also that you will be able to afford to pay more than the minimum sometimes so you aren’t trapped in debt.

 Barclaycard suggests you phone them on 0333 202 7490 if you would like to talk to them about this.
 That number is genuine, this isn’t any sort of scam.

 If you are happy with your card and don’t feel that making the minimum payments has been difficult, you don’t have to do this.